InQuest/ThreatIngestor/README.rst

 * ThreatKB
 * Twitter

-View the `full ThreatIngestor documentation`_ for more information.
+View the `full ThreatIngestor documentation`_ for more information on included plugins, and how to create your own.

 Support
 -------